argumentum ad populum

 Therefore, X must be true.

 Up until the late 16th century, most people believed that the earth was the center of the universe.
-This, of course, is not true.
+This was seen as enough of a reason back then to accept this as true.

 Explanation: The geocentric model was an observation (limited) and faith-based, but most who accepted the model did so based on the common and accepted belief of the time, not on their own observations, calculations, and/or reasoning.
 It was people like Copernicus, Galileo, and Kepler, who refused to appeal to the common belief and uncovered a truth not obvious to the rest of humanity.